tytydraco/yessleep/out/One_with_the_forest.md

 «So you are saying that you came here, just to take pictures of mountain lions?»

 «Well, yes.
-Because I never took a picture of a lion before-«
+Because I never took a picture of a lion before-»

 Our conversation got interrupted by the sudden scream coming from the woods, that resembled a sound that mountain lion would make.
 Lucas instantly decided that he should go and find it.
 Letting Lucas go into the woods on his own is a terrible idea, so we went after him.
 With flashlight in hand, we followed Lucas into the direction of the sound.
 Screams of the lion made me feel uneasy, they sounded way too uncanny.
 Clara told me that if we will see a lion we have to stay calm and stand our ground.
 Lucas suddenly stopped and crouched down behind a tree, we crouched as well.
 He grabbed his camera and prepared to take a photo of the lion that was standing right infront of our very eyes.
 We stayed quiet.